YasmineBB/cycle-changes-tracker/README.md

 Again, the user has the option to leave the programme if they wish.

+This log in system addresses the returning user goal: *"I want to be able to log in."*

 #### Continue as Guest

-I provided an option for the user to continue as guest in order to give the user an idea of what they will get if they are hesitant in registering.
-By selecting 'Continue as Guest' the user is taking through the application in the same way, just without logging in or registering first.
+I provided an option for the user to continue as guest to give the user an idea of what they will get if they are hesitant in registering.
+By selecting 'Continue as Guest' the user is taken through the application in the same way, just without logging in or registering first.

+This addresses the first time user goal of *"I want to be able to run through the programme to see how it works before committing to registering."*

 #### Menstruation Symptoms Tracker